eznix86/picture-in-picture-mini-player/README.md

 ## Installation

-Just clone the repo and open the `index.html` file in your browser.
+Just clone the repo and open the `index.html` file in your browser, press play and scroll.
+The picture in picture should continue playing on the side